 Bringing new meaning to the east side/west side debate. | Photo by Carey Finn

-A place that really isn’t all that well known, even among Japanese travelers, Itoigawa is a lovely little city right on the Sea of Japan.
+A place that isn’t well known, even among Japanese travelers, Itoigawa is a lovely little city right on the Sea of Japan.
 Its beaches are said to hide bits of jade (hisui in Japanese), small reminders of the jadeite trade that once flourished in the area.
-That was several thousand years back.
+But that was several thousand years back.
 We recommend asking a local resident to talk you through Itoigawa’s fascinating history.

 Another thing Itoigawa is known for is a fault line.
 Specifically, the one that splits Japan into west and east (giving a whole new meaning to that decades-old, finger-contorting feud).
 Itoigawa is basically one giant geopark, with Fossa Magna, the big ol’ crack, one of the key features.